ch-stark/gitops-rbac-example/blog/blog.md

   there we might have Several (small) 1000 Kubernetes-Clusters.
 Clusters need to be quickly created and destroyed.

+* Nodes located in different regions

+  While you can technically have a cluster with several nodes located in different regions, this is generally regarded as
+  something you should avoid due to the extra latency.

 There are many reasons for having several Kubernetes Clusters who have not been present to that extend in the past: